OctopusDeploy/blog/blog/2025-06/genai-project-gen/index.md

 This Terraform configuration would not work as expected if it was applied multiple times with a persistent state.
 Resources would be alternatively created and destroyed as the count associated with a resource toggled between 0 and 1.

 However, when the Terraform configuration is run against an empty state, this style of configuration works perfectly.
 Missing resources are created, and existing resources are left unmodified.
 This is exactly the behavior we want when generating Octopus resources via the LLM.
-It provides an imperative method of creating resources if they do not exist without needing to know anything about the Octopus space where the configuration will be applied.
+It provides an imperative method for creating resources if they do not exist without needing to know anything about the Octopus space where the configuration will be applied.

 ## Training the LLM